EnnyWonderer/7MU011-UW1/Blog.md

 [Watch - Wake'n'Make Ableton Series](https://www.instagram.com/s/aGlnaGxpZ2h0OjE3ODYwMjk4ODI3NTcxOTg0?igshid=10clqo4b1cxue&story_media_id=2171812567297936505_4485374858)

-It appeared to be a very successful endeavour, regular messages from people showing their interest in the files made and joining the mailing list to have access to the files.
+It appeared to be a very successful endeavour, regular messages from people showing their interest in the files made and joining the mailing list to have access to the files for writing purposes or to add their input to the production itself.
+Poets, rappers, producers and singers were all getting in contact to hear more.
+The creating process had become habitual and the experiment was complete.
 After taking a break from regular posting a friend brought up the idea of branching it out further.
 Having it as a curator for new music and art and eventually sell merch and sponsor artists.
 WHY THE HECK NOT!?

 Once I was sure that it was a concept that people were interested in, I Made the Wake'n'Make social media pages and bought the URL www.wakenmake.co.uk (not yet running).
 I searched for the designer of the popular GIF file 'hang loose' and asked about using their GIF as the official logo for wake'n'make.
 I don't know if it was the idea of me offering a percentage of any profits made that put him of but after that he wouldn't even accept money...
 I told him the idea of the potential merch and stuff and he dissed me.
 The discussion showed me that they were not willing to negotiate what so ever and was playing very difficult even when trying to establish a better deal.
 So I designed a temp banner logo myself.